In Part 1, I shared the “journey” of creating Velocity Lapse (a time-lapse app for Android), up to the first internal testing release.

 Why I am sharing technical issues

-It would take a while to relate to you all of the technical challenges I encountered and I don’t want to make this into a series of posts relating every problem I’ve had.
-However, I think it’s worth briefly mentioning some of them so that someone can learn and benefit from my mistakes and research.
+It would take a while to relate to you all of the technical challenges I encountered.
+I also don’t want to make this into a series of posts explaining every problem I’ve had during development!

-An “easier” issue to fix related to a bug in the Flutter camera package, where the maximum capture resolution was determined by the video capture resolution supported by the device hardware.
-Thankfully there was some patch code available which I adapted to allow capturing 4K (if supported) and the full camera sensor resolution.
+Since I was using a fork of the official Flutter camera package, the maximum capture resolution was determined by the video capture resolution supported by the device hardware.

 Another encoder issue

 When exporting a video with a resolution higher than the supported video capture resolution, the encoder would crash with a null pointer exception.
-So, more issues with the encoder but this time relating to the video encoding resolution.

 Thankfully, @sundrycode graciously helped out with his Android development experience.

-After we both did a ridiculous amount of online searching going down multiple rabbit trails and to old and obscure websites on the MediaCodec API, we came to a conclusion that seems logical.
+After we both did a ridiculous amount of online searching, going down multiple rabbit trails and to old and obscure websites on the MediaCodec API, we came to a conclusion that seems logical.

-It appears that the device encoding resolution implementation for the MediaCodec api is determined by the supported video capture resolution.
+It appears that the device encoding resolution implementation for the MediaCodec API is determined by the supported video capture resolution.
 Therefore, encoding a 4K video isn’t going to be supported on a device that only supports HD video.
 For most new but cheap Android phones, the video capture resolution is 1080p HD (1920x1080).

 First open testing release